UCL/research-computing-with-cpp/99Assignments/sec01Assignment2.md

 ---
-title: MPHYG002 Coursework 2 Parallelising Conway's Game of Life
+title: Assignment 2
 ---

 ## Assignment 2

+### Introduction

+In this coursework, we will implement serial and parallel versions of Conway's Game of Life.

 ### Serial Solution